Birth of the Balancer

 “I’m older than he is!”

-“You need to come back right away, and teach me to fly!”
+“You need to come right back, and teach me to fly!”

 Please, ina,” she adds quietly, as her tears fall on my face.